The Truth Behind Root Canals Irvine, CA

-Root canals are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Root canals are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Saving your tooth can be easier than you think.
 Call us today at (949) 258-9682 to schedule an appointment and learn more.

 When Root Canals Are Necessary

 Root canal treatments are one of the most common types of endodontic treatment.
 They become necessary when the inner tissue of the tooth’s root canal (or pulp) becomes infected or inflamed.
 This may happen for several reasons: cracks or chips in the teeth, deep decay, or repeated dental procedures.
 The pulp may also sometimes be infected or inflamed without any signs of external damage.